Have you been able to get a second chance checking account at Wachovia Bank?

 If Wachovia Bank at 3529 Thomasville Rd does not have Second Chance Checking, you can try checking out other banks in Tallahassee.

-Having your bank account into the negative and subsequently not being able to pay it back is nothing an individual should have to go through.
-With increasing fees from NSF charges, it can be hard to pay the money back.
+Having your checking account directly into the negative and then not paying it back is nothing a person should have to go through.
+With stacking fees from Non Sufficient Funds charges, it might be difficult to pay the cash back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When a bank offers you a new bank account like this, they know that you have had some problems in the past with other banks.
+Whenever a bank provides you with a new account similar to this, they know that you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you've monetary problems with some other banking institutions, they put your name on a list called chexsystems.
+When you may have financial troubles with some other banks, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can obtain a second chance checking account, and sometimes banks may just take off a couple abilities to help make certain your account doesn't go into the negative again.
-When you get a fresh start with a checking account, be sure that you watch it very closely.
+You can obtain a second chance checking account, and sometimes banks will simply take off a couple capabilities to help make certain your account does not get into the negative once again.
+Once you get a new start with a second chance checking account, make sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

 So to make things easier and not get into the negative with your second chance checking account, you need to monitor all charges and write them down.
 When you write a check, you make sure you keep a record of it.
 Some people do not cash checks for weeks, and sometimes it can be easy to forget you wrote a 500 dollar check and that person didn't cash it yet.
 Then you end up thinking you have an extra 500 dollars in your account and you buy a few things.

-The next thing you realize, the man or women finally cashed your check so you will have 4 fees that put your account in the negative.
-That could be 4 NSF charges.
-So together with your second chance bank account, you need to be sure you keep an eagle eye on all charges.
-Not only will you build trust together with your new bank, but you will get better at managing your dollars.
+Next thing you realize, the man or women ultimately cashed your check so you now have 4 fees that put your account in the negative.
+That could be 4 NSF fees.
+So along with your second chance banking account, you need to make sure you keep an eagle eye on all expenditures.
+You will not only develop faith along with your new bank, but you can get better at handling your finances.